Exposing Citation Vulnerabilities in Generative Engines: Introduction

 \section{Introduction}

-Large language model (LLM) applications such as GPT~\cite{chatgpt}, Gemini~\cite{gemini}, and Claude~\cite{claude} increasingly incorporate web search functions, providing internet users with new ways of accessing information~\cite{webgpt-arxiv21, geo-apmr+24}.
+Large language model (LLM) applications such as GPT~\cite{chatgpt}, Gemini~\cite{gemini}, and Claude~\cite{claude} increasingly incorporate web search functions, providing internet users with new ways of accessing information~\cite{webgpt-arxiv21, geo-apmr+24, zhai2024llm-and-future-of-information-retrieval}.
 Information retrieval has become a primary use case for LLMs, with a survey in September \(2025\) showing that about \(30\%\) of all prompts involve information seeking~\cite{how-people-use-chatgpt-nber25}.
 Systems that perform web searches and generate answers are known as \emph{generative engines} (GEs)~\cite{geo-apmr+24}.
 Web search services are rapidly transitioning from traditional search engines to GE-based systems~\cite{openai-chatgpt-search24, google-gemini-search24, perplexity-comet25, dia-browser25, microsoft-bing-chat23, anthropic-multiagent25}, changing the way users access and interpret web contents.

 GEs not only alter the delivery of information but also reshape its nature.
 Whereas conventional search engines direct users to primary information sources such as official documents, GEs provide synthesized answers that summarize and interpret web content.
 LLMs also exhibit bias~\cite{bias-and-fairness-in-large-language-models-cl24, on-the-dangers-of-stochastic-parrots-facc21, holisticevaluationlanguagemodels-arxiv22, bbc-ai-search-engines-2024}, meaning that users receive secondary or higher-order information produced by LLMs rather than directly reading primary sources, similar to human-to-human information delivery~\cite{the-spread-of-true-and-false-news-online-science2018}.
-This transformation enhances accessibility but centralizes the selection and interpretation of web content in the GE; moreover, major GEs are black-box systems, introducing vulnerabilities in factual accuracy and source reliability.
+This transformation enhances accessibility but centralizes the selection and interpretation of web content in the GE; moreover, major GEs are black-box systems, introducing vulnerabilities such as inaccuracy of answers.